voschezang/coding-handbook/management-patterns.md

 A "fair" salary has the following preconditions (excluding benefits etc.).
 It should be comparable to:

 - Other roles.
 E.g. the level of difficulty and responsibility.
 - Other employees.
-E.g. knowledge, skill, experience.
+E.g. knowledge, skill, experience, personality (e.g. resilience, integrity, temperament).
+  - In Dutch: `kennis, kunde, ervaring, karakter`

 ## Motivation & Productivity